lmcinnes/umap/doc/plotting.rst

 If you want greater control you can specify exact colormaps and background colors.
-For example here we want to coor the data by label, but use a black background and use the 'Paired' colormap for the categorical coloring (passed as ``color_key_cmap``; the ``cmap`` keyword defines the continuous colormap).
+For example here we want to color the data by label, but use a black background and use the 'Paired' colormap for the categorical coloring (passed as ``color_key_cmap``; the ``cmap`` keyword defines the continuous colormap).